ilicjelena/merloc/README.md

       ``merloc-broker-stack-dev.merlocbrokerurloutputdev = wss://szmglosakb.execute-api.eu-central-1.amazonaws.com/dev``

-2. [MerLoc GateKeeper](https://github.com/thundra-io/merloc-gatekeeper-aws-lambda-extension) -  Allows AWS Lambda functions to communicate with your local runtime through broker.
-Add MerLoc GateKeeper as AWS Lambda extension to your lambda function that you want to debug.
+#### 2. [MerLoc GateKeeper](https://github.com/thundra-io/merloc-gatekeeper-aws-lambda-extension) -  Allows AWS Lambda functions to communicate with your local runtime through broker.
+Add MerLoc GateKeeper as AWS Lambda extension
+   to your lambda function that you want to debug.
-   * add GateKeeper layer to your lambda function in format ``arn:aws:lambda:${region}:269863060030:layer:merloc-gatekeeper:${version}``
+   * add GateKeeper layer to your lambda function in format ``arn:aws:lambda:${region}:269863060030:layer:merloc-gatekeeper-nodejs:${version}`` (check [here](https://github.com/thundra-io/merloc-gatekeeper-aws-lambda-extension) if there is some change and what is the last available version)
    * add environment variables explained [here](https://github.com/thundra-io/merloc-gatekeeper-aws-lambda-extension)

    Example